petems/tugboat/README.md

     $ tugboat help

-Depending on your local configuration, you may need to install a CA bundle (OS X only) using [homebrew](http://brew.sh/) to commmunicate with DigitalOcean through SSL/TLS:
+Depending on your local configuration, you may need to install a CA bundle (OS X only) using [homebrew](http://brew.sh/) to communicate with DigitalOcean through SSL/TLS:

     $ brew install curl-ca-bundle